Two Hundred Families

-A few weeks later, he had another experience, this time it happened while he was fishing out at sea.
+A few weeks later, he had another experience with whale watching dana point, this time it happened while he was fishing out at sea.
 Fishermen have to get up a few hours before the sun arises if they want to catch any fish.
 On this particular day, the sun was rising and still he had caught nothing.
 He decided he would stay a little longer to see if he could catch even one fish.
 As the boat gently bobbed up and down on the waters of the blue Pacific Ocean, he drifted off to sleep, only to be awakened by something or someone nudging him.
 As he opened his eyes and pulled away the pampas grass hat that had been shielding his eyes from the glare of the sun, he saw a man standing on the water beside his boat.
 José was a bit afraid and startled, but the man next to the boat assured him, “Don’t be afraid, José.
 God wants you to return to Him.
 He has a work for you to do.”
 Then the man disappeared right in front of him.
 As he worked his way back to shore, he wondered: what did God want of him?

 When he arrived at his home he related to his wife what had happened at sea.
 He told her that an angel had visited him again and told him, “Return to me, I have a work for you to do.”
 As he told the story of the angel visit, his family was convinced that they were not living for God and decided that they all needed to return to the Lord and make Him first.
 They now faithfully keep God’s Holy Sabbath every week and are zealous to tell others about what God has done for them.